cybeq/VuelCalendar/README.md

     endHour:24, /* Minimum 1, Max 24, Must be greater than startHour */
     renderer:'ExampleRender', /* example vue component to use as renderer for event container (read about Renderers below)*/, draggableEvents:true, /* set if you want to implement draggable events -> onEventDropped(drop:VuelCalendarDrop) -< then implement this method to catch dropped events on timeline */
+    /* set if you want to implement resizable events -> onEventStartResized(resized:VuelCalendarResize); onEventEndResized(resized:VuelCalendarResize); -< then implement these methods to operate on resized events on timeline */ resizableEvents:true,
     onVuelCalendarApiReady: (api: IVuelCalendarApi) => {
         calendarApi.value = api;
         api.setEvents([